-On June 17, 1923 the racing pilot Enzo Ferrari had the first of his few victories: in total there would be nine, over a racing career that lasted until 1931.
+edited and translated by Bernard Martin On June 17, 1923 Enzo Ferrari had the first of his few victories as a racing driver.
+In total there would be nine, over a racing career that lasted until 1931.
 That day, June 17, 1923, is linked to an episode that would play a decisive role in Ferrari’s passage from story to legend.
-Because Ferrari, behind the apparent exclusive focus on 'doing', was in fact a master of appreciation the value of symbols, and their ability to generate enthusiasm, becoming a reference point for passions of ordinary people.
 Meanwhile, Giulio Ramponi, his mechanic who had accompanied him in the car, hurried him: "Come on, we must go back home...".
-That distinguished gentleman was none other but Enrico Baracca.
-A Count whom the First World War firstly gave the glory and then inflicted the most cruel pain.
-His son Francesco, had become, in rural Italy at the turn of the century, a myth: an aviation pilot, the hero of the skies, the flying symbol of a patriotism which Enzo, an ardent interventionist in 1915, fully identified with.
-The activities of Baracca had a tragic outcome: he was shot down by the enemy in the clouds above Montello.
+That distinguished gentleman was none other but Count Enrico Baracca.
+His son Francesco, had become a legend in rural Italy at the turn of the century.
+He was Italy's top fighter pilot of World War I and was credited with 34 aerial victories qualifying him as a Fighter Ace .
+Francesco Baracca was shot down on June 19, 1918 in his Spad VII. in the clouds above Montello.

 AtributionThis is a compilation of articles from a variety of sources and contributors.
 Attrition and sources are always provided at the top and/or the bottom of the posting.
 Archives